Way back, I told you guys about Advanced Ads, and you guys loved it.

 Once you download and install it on your WordPress, activate it and move on to the next step.

 Create A New Ad & Connect To AdSense

 Go to Advanced Ads settings and click on AdSense settings.
 In the AdSense, account field enter your publisher ID.

-To find your publisher ID login to your AdSense account and go to your accounts and click on account information.
+To find your publisher ID, log in to your AdSense account, go to your accounts, and click on account information.
 Here you’ll find your publisher ID at the top.
 Copy and paste it in the Advanced Ads and click on connect to AdSense.

-Go to the Advanced Ads’ options through your WordPress dashboard and click on Ads.
-The click on create a new Ad.
-Scroll bottom to Ads parameters section.
+Go to the Advanced Ads options through your WordPress dashboard and click on Ads.
+Then click on create a new Ad—scroll bottom to Ads parameters section.

 Here you’ll have to enter your Ad slot ID or the Ad code.
 Ad code can be obtained by going to your Ads section in your AdSense account as shown below:

 Once you enter the Adsense Ad code, you’ll have to click on get details.
 You’ll immediately notice the Ad slot ID.
 You can match it by looking into your Adsense Ad area.

 Scroll up and publish the Ad you just created.

 You’ve successfully completed creating your first AdSense Ad.
 But there’s still one more thing to do.
 Placing it on your blog and make it live.